rwols/CMakeBuilder/README.md

   present, the directory where the sublime project file is located is assumed to have the root CMakeLists.txt file.

+* `env` [optional]

+  This is a dict of key-value pairs of strings.
+Place your environment variables at configure time in here.
+For example, to select clang as your compiler if you have gcc set as default, you can use

+      "env": { "CC": "clang", "CXX": "clang++" }

 * `configurations` [optional] [ONLY FOR WINDOWS]

   This key is only relevant for the Visual Studio generator (see `generator`